shantel-martinez/ERA8-Mapping/README.md

 ### Reproducing the QTL Analysis
-You can download all of the data files (listed below) as an `ERA8-Mapping-Data.RData` file for this analysis, linked in the [QTL_Mapping_of_ERA8](http://rpubs.com/shantel-martinez/ERA8-Mapping) website under the header `Load All Data`.
+Linked in the [QTL_Mapping_of_ERA8](http://rpubs.com/shantel-martinez/ERA8-Mapping) website under the header `Load All Data`, you can download all of the data files (listed above) as an `ERA8-Mapping-Data.RData` file for this analysis.

 Run
 ```